Santhosh-Umapathi/pharma-library/docs/Assumptions.md

 2. Modal with nice animation?
 3. Modal should have a background overlay?
 4. Modal should close on clicking outside the modal?
+5. Should the business questions be clickable ? if yes, what action should it do ?
+6. Should the link icon copy the asset link ?

 ### Assumptions